The Function of Binders

 - Calcium Carbonate: Increases the weight of the pellet, making it sink faster.

-- Puffed Grains: Can be used in floating pellets to reduce their density.
+- Puffed Grains: Used in floating pellets to reduce their density.

 - Taste Enhancers:

-- Squid Meal: Enhances the taste and is a rich protein source.
+- Squid Meal: Enhances the taste and is a protein source.

-- Brewer’s Yeast: Adds a savory flavor and provides B-vitamins.
+- Brewer’s Yeast: Adds flavor and provides B-vitamins.

 - Texture Modifiers:

-- Cellulose: Can be used to give a rougher texture, mimicking natural prey.
+- Cellulose: Used to give a rougher texture.

 - Sustainability: